Creolestudios/analyze-your-meeting-reactjs-nestjs/README.md

 ## 6. Deployment

-The TranscriptGpt App is deployed and accessible online.
+The AI MeetGpt App is deployed and accessible online.
 You can use the following link to access the application: [AI Meeting App](https://www.creole.tech/transcriptgpt/)

 ## 7. Usage

-1. **Adding a Transcript:**
+1. **Adding a AI Meet:**
-   - Add transcript manually or fetch from meeting
+   - Add AI Meet manually or fetch from meeting

 2. **Selecting Time Interval:**
    - Select/Clieck on time interval for which you want to get summary for.

-3. **Selecting Keywords from Transcript:**
+3. **Selecting Keywords from AI Meet:**
    - Click the "submit" button after selecting Keywords.

 4. **Get Situations:**